DPDK/dpdk/doc/guides/nics/mlx4.rst

   The ability to enable/disable CRC stripping requires OFED version 4.3-1.5.0.0 and above  or rdma-core version v18 and above.

+- TSO (Transmit Segmentation Offload) is supported in OFED version 4.4 and above.

 Prerequisites
 -------------